 Amazingly, you can get a baseball choke in no-gi jiu-jitsu, where it’s also so efficient.
 But, the main problem is you haven’t access to collar grips is no-gi.
 So, it will be challenging to create the no-gi baseball choke grip, which is the critical success of the choke.

 In your way to set up a devastating nogi baseball bat choke, start by reaching a suitable attacking position like the knee ride.
-After that, you need to maintain this position with the proper weight balance and pressure.
+After that, you must maintain this position with the proper weight balance and pressure.

 If you need more help, the video tutorial below will enlighten you with great details.

-Eli Knight demonstrates how to do the no-gi baseball bat choke from the knee ride position in the video below.
+In the video below, Eli Knight demonstrates how to do the no-gi baseball bat choke from the knee ride position.
 Have a wonderful time!

-Discover, in the following sections, more exciting things about the baseball bat choke that you should know.
+In the following sections, discover more exciting things about the baseball bat choke that you should know.

 What Is the Baseball Bat Choke?
 How Does It Work?

 The baseball bat choke (or simply baseball choke) is one of the most common chokes in Gi and No-Gi Brazilian Jiu-Jitsu.